 We found that young women who reported having older male partners were at increased risk of HIV infection.
-Young women ages 15-19 years who had a partner 5 or more years older were at significantly increased risk of being HIV-infected, while for those ages 20-24 years who had partners just 1-4 years older increased their risk.1 This suggests that what is most important with regard to age differences and HIV risk for young women is having a sex partner in the age group with the highest HIV prevalence.
+Young women ages 15-19 years who had a partner 5 or more years older were at significantly increased risk of being HIV-infected, while for those ages 20-24 years who had partners just 1-4 years older increased their risk.
+1 This suggests that what is most important with regard to age differences and HIV risk for young women is having a sex partner in the age group with the highest HIV prevalence.

-Figure 1.
-School attendance and high school completion for young South African men and women, 2003 an older partner, and that as the age difference with the partner increased, the probability of being a high school dropout increased (see Figure 2).
+We also found that young women ages 15-19 were significantly less likely to be in school if they had an older partner, and that as the age difference with the partner increased, the probability of being a high school dropout increased (see Figure 2).